nickp60/annofilt/README.md

 # Running
 `annofilt` has three modes:
-1 *Normal* (fastest) - check annotations at the beginning and end of contigs 2 *Local-quick* (medium) - use Prokka's protein multifasta  of all genes when blasting; saves the step of writing the genes to disk, but jobs cant be distributed
+1 *Normal* (fastest) - check annotations at the beginning and end of contigs 2 *--local_quick* (medium) - use Prokka's protein multifasta  of all genes when blasting; saves the step of writing the genes to disk, but jobs cant be distributed
-3. *Full* (slowest) - genes are blasted individually; this gives more control with job hanndling (future versions will hopefully work with SGE, slurm, etc.)
+3. *--full* (slowest) - genes are blasted individually; this gives more control with job hanndling (future versions will hopefully work with SGE, slurm, etc.)

 # Quick Start